st0rm47/College/Web_Technology/Notes/XML/Readme.md

     </script>
 </head>
 <body>
-    <h1>AJAX Example</h1>
-    <button onclick="loadData()">Load Data</button>
+    <button id = "button" onclick = "load()">Load Data</button>
-    <div id="data"></div>
+    <p id = "data"></p>
 </body>
 </html>
 ```
-- In this example, when the user clicks the "Load Data" button, an AJAX request is sent to fetch data from "data.txt".
+- In this example, when the button is clicked, an AJAX request is sent to fetch data from `data.txt` file.
-- The response is then displayed in the "data" div without reloading the entire page.
+- The response is then displayed in the `<p>` element with the id `data` without reloading the entire page.
-- This demonstrates how AJAX can be used to create a more dynamic and interactive web experience.
-- The XMLHttpRequest object is used to send and receive data asynchronously, allowing the user to continue interacting with the page while the request is being processed.
-- The `onreadystatechange` event is used to check the status of the request and update the page when the response is received.
+- The `XMLHttpRequest` object is used to create the AJAX request, and the `onload` event is used to handle the response when it is received.
-- The `open` method is used to specify the request type (GET) and the URL of the resource to be fetched, while the `send` method is used to send the request to the server.
+- The `open` method is used to specify the request type (GET) and the URL of the file to be fetched, and the `send` method is used to send the request to the server.
+- The `xhr.status` and `xhr.readyState` properties are used to check if the request was successful and if the response is ready to be processed.
-- The `readyState` property indicates the current state of the request, and the `status` property indicates the HTTP status code of the response.
+- The `innerHTML` property is used to update the content of the `<p>` element with the response data.
-- When the request is complete (readyState 4) and successful (status 200), the response text is inserted into the "data" div using `innerHTML`.
-- This allows for a seamless user experience, as the data is loaded and displayed without any page reloads or interruptions.
+- The `true` parameter in the `open` method indicates that the request should be asynchronous, allowing the user to continue interacting with the web page while the request is being processed.
+- The `load` function is called when the button is clicked, triggering the AJAX request to fetch the data from the specified file.

 ---